-During the May 2014 work session, IAT Board Member and Cartographer, Bill Duffy, and friends, noticed carpenter ant and dry rot problems in the historic Deasey Fire Cab.
-During another visit over Labor Day weekend in August/September 2014 with Jude Eldridge, Bill took the time to thoroughly inspect the leaking roof and water damage in the fire cab, then wrote a detailed report on the problems, so accurate measurements could be made for future repairs.
+During the May 2014 trail work session, IAT Board Member Bill Duffy and friends, noticed carpenter ant and dry rot problems in the historic Deasey Fire Cab.
+During another visit over Labor Day weekend in August/September 2014 Bill, accompanied by his wife Jude, took the time to thoroughly inspect the leaking roof and water damage in the fire cab, then wrote a detailed report on the problems with accurate measurements so plans could be made for future repairs.
 Thanks to Bill for this prep work and the resulting minimal waste when the project was completed (less than 2 shingles) and no wasted wood!

 June 2015 Work